A vegetarian/vegan since 1960 at age 14, I have always enjoyed cooking primarily with vegetables and creating non-traditional recipes.

 To convert this recipe to vegan, simply leave out the eggs and use vegan butter instead of dairy.
 For vegans who eschew honey, simply substitute maple syrup.
 The vegan version is as delicious as the traditional.

-Stage 1: Baking the Cake
+Step 1: Baking the Cake

 Ordinarily, I place my ingredients in the order in which they are used.